vic/vic/README.md

 ## About me

-I love poetry, Rothko paintings and effect systems.
+I love poetry, Rothko paintings, the [Rebecca purple](https://github.com/vic/rebecca-theme) color and effect systems.

 You can reach me here: